otagobioinformaticsspringschool/2022-obss-day3/_episodes/04-draft-assembly.md

   |-00-assembly/
 ```

-It's always important to check the log files for any other errors that may have occurred, or provide more details on resources used, or data characteristics.
+It is always important to check the log files for any other errors that may have occurred, or provide more details on resources used, or data characteristics.
 Flye logs contain very descriptive information about every step in the assembly process.
 This kind of transparent processing is valuable.
 You can see that a brief summary of these logs was printed to our `.err` file.
 If we jump to the end of the Flye log, we can see it prints the output directory contents, along with the brief summary of assembly statistics included in our `.err` file.

 Most importantly, we can see there is a file called `assembly.fasta`.
 This contains the genome assembly produced by Flye in FASTA format.
 Let's take a quick look at its contents.